A1iAshoor/SpeedJum/README.md

 It's built using Xcode (ObjectiveC), Cocos2d Game Engine & SpriteBuilder.
 I decided to put the source code of this game on Github so maybe someone want to contribute and make this happen, a leveled game.
 The gmae is already on the AppStore and has more than 400 downloads since March 2014 and most of them are from the US. *[Jun 7 2014]*

 Click [HERE](https://itunes.apple.com/us/app/speedjum/id849128788?ls=1&mt=8 "SpeedJum") to Download the game for FREE!!

+### Want to contribute?

+1. Fork the project
+1. Send a pull request